Maximizing Your Wealth with Infinite Banking: A Comprehensive Guide

 Access to self-funded capital: Infinite banking allows individuals to access their own capital whenever they need it, without having to go through a traditional lending institution.
 This provides individuals with a source of self-funded capital that they can use for a variety of purposes, such as funding major expenses, saving for retirement, or leaving a legacy for loved ones.

-Tax-free loans: Policy loans are tax-free, which means that individuals can access their capital without having to pay taxes on the loan amount or the interest charged.
+Tax-free loans potential: Policy loans that do not exceed the adjusted cost basis of the policy are considered to be tax-free, which means that individuals can access their capital without having to pay taxes on the loan amount or the interest charged.
 This can be particularly beneficial for those who want to minimize their tax burden.

 Cash value growth: The cash value of a whole life insurance policy continues to grow over time, providing individuals with a source of capital that can be accessed tax-free.
 This growth is based on the policy’s underlying investments, which can include stocks, bonds, and other assets.